Aaron Rodgers Girlfriend: Packers QB Addresses Olivia Munn Split Amid Marie Margolius Rumors

 Aaron Rodgers and Olivia Munn began dating in early 2014 and split this past April.

-As fans may recall of the couple’s relationship, Olivia Munn was frequently accused of keeping Aaron Rodgers from his family and leading to a family feud between him and his father, Ed Rodgers, his brother, Jordan Rodgers, and other members of the Rodgers family.
-In fact, during an episode of The Bachelorette last year, Ed Rodgers hinted that fame had torn Aaron Rodgers away from them and a short time later, a source told Us Weekly magazine that Munn had never gotten along with the family.
+As fans may recall of the couple’s relationship, Olivia Munn was frequently accused of keeping Aaron Rodgers from his family and leading to a family feud between him and his father Ed Rodgers, his brother Jordan Rodgers, and other members of the Rodgers family.
+In fact, during an episode of The Bachelorette last year, Ed Rodgers hinted that fame had torn Aaron Rodgers away from them, and a short time later, a source told Us Weekly magazine that Munn had never gotten along with the family.

 While Aaron Rodgers admitted that maintaining a high-profile relationship wasn’t exactly the ideal situation, he has reportedly embarked on yet another relationship with a woman in the public eye: soccer star Marie Margolius.